iLVL-Key/FFXI/gearswap/readme.md

 - Code cleanup.

 ### SAM: ###

+Version 13.1
+- Adjusted the Weapon Cycle have a second, separate list for Abyssea Proc Weapons that gets added into the cycle list when inside Abyssea.

 Version 13.0
 - Added Weapon Cycle feature.
 Cycles between pairs of Main slot weapons and Sub slot weapons/grips/shields.
 Use this to cycle between your commonly used weapons or add Abyssea proc weapons.
 Activated with a macro, an alias, or a keyboard shortcut (default is CTRL+H for Hweapon).
 Can be adjusted or new pairs added in the Weapons section.
 - Adjusted how the Weapon Skill sets are coded.
 You can now add a new set for a WS that is not already defined by simply copying another WS set and changing the set name to match the desired WS name.
 This change also tidies up the backend code a bit as well which was totally not the main reason for doing it.